Applications for admission to M. Tech. in Quantum Technology closed on 26 March 2023.

 Survey of Quantum Technologies (1:0) Intro to Quantum Measurement and Sensing (3:0)

-Math Foundations of Quantum Tech (3:0) Materials for Quantum Tech (3:0)
+Foundations of Nanoelectronics Devices (3:0) Materials for Quantum Tech (3:0)

 Phys/Engg Foundations of Quantum Tech (3:0) Student Seminar (Project preparation) (1:0)